-Hidden among the lush hills of Ampang, the Ampang Impounding Reservoir, to give it it’s proper title, was completed in 1892 and was the first water supply reservoir of its kind.
-I guess the name Jalan Kolam Ayer Lama (along which ISKL and SPCA now reside) should have given it away.
-But it didn’t….duh!
+Hidden among the lush hills of Ampang, the Ampang Impounding Reservoir, to give it its proper title, was completed in 1892 and was the first water supply reservoir of its kind.
+In hindsight, I suppose the street name, Jalan Kolam Ayer Lama (Old Water Resevoir Street), where the SPCA and ISKL aren should have given it away, but it didn’t.
+Dur.

-Still in use,to get to it there are two approaches.
+To get to the reservoir, which is still in use, there are two approaches.
 Both take approximately the same amount of time.
 The Taman TAR approach (accessible between two bungalows on Jalan 1) is the easier of the two.
-The Bukit Indah approach, also known as Trail B, is more challenging in comparison, as it requires hiking up over the peak of Bukit Kembara and back down again along a series of rather steep trails.
+The Bukit Indah approach, also known as Trail B, is more challenging as it requires hiking up over the peak of Bukit Kembara and back down again along a series of rather steep trails.
 Fortunately these are quite short, and the reward that awaits your efforts, well worth it.

 The trailhead begins just behind and to the left of a small shrine located opposite Emerald Hill Condominiums.

 A right turn takes you uphill along a steep incline (nothing less than 45 degrees) roped off with nylon cord and plastic tubing.
 It not only marks out most of the trail, it provides some support when needed.
-Sure, occasionally you’ll have to duck under it, but otherwise its useful to have.
+Occasionally I had to duck under it awkwardly, but otherwise its useful.

-Within 10 minutes or so you’ll come to a short flat stretch but any relief is short lived as the slog up quickly continues.
-A junction – left following the ropes or right where there are none – may confuse, but I was assured by a regular user that both lead to the top (although I can only vouch for the route to the left).
+Within 10 minutes or so you’ll come to a short flat stretch but any relief is short lived as the slog upwards quickly continues.
+A junction – left following the ropes or right where there are none – may confuse, but I was assured by a regular user that both lead to the same place (although I can only vouch for the route to the left).

 After a quick break, make your way across to the opposite side.
-Within 25 meters you’ll come to a fork – take the right as I don’t know where the left goes.
-Steep and narrow, it can be slippery especially after rain, but within 5 to 10 minutes, you’ll soon spot the water glimmering through the trees.
+Within 25 meters you’ll come to a fork.
+Steep and narrow, it can be slippery especially after rain, but within 5 to 10 minutes, you’ll spot the reflection of the water glimmering through the trees.

-From here the pool of water looks misleadingly small, but at 100 meters across and 500 meters wide, it takes around 20 minutes to half an hour to circumnavigate its 1.8km.
+From here the pool of water looks misleadingly small, but at 100 meters across and 500 meters wide, it takes around 20 minutes to half an hour to circumnavigate its 1.8 kilometre circumference.

-Almost entirely flat, it passes several babbling streams and a small waterfall, but its highlight is an old pergola.
-Perched over the glassy surface of the water, from it you’ll have a view of rolling green hills as far the eye can see.
-They skim Bukit Antarabangsa and Taman Melawati to the west, and Hulu Langat to the east, and stretch into neighbouring Pahang.
+Almost entirely flat, the trail around the water’s edge passes several babbling streams and a small waterfall, but its highlight is an old pergola.
+Perched over the glassy surface of the water, from it you’ll have a view of rolling green hills as far the eye can see, across Bukit Antarabangsa and Taman Melawati to the west, and Hulu Langat to the east all the way into Pahang.

 8.40am Start hike